How to Get more Views on LinkedIn in 2021

 First, it is fundamental to maintain balance.
 LinkedIn engagement pods are communities of mutual aid.
 It’s not about sharing your content without return.

 In fact, most manual pods impose a x5 or x10 or 24-hour rule.
-This means that before sharing a link you must have liked or commented on the last 5, 10 or all posts in the last 24 hours.
+This means that before sharing a link you must have liked or commented on the last 5, 10 or all posts made available to you in the last 24 hours.

 Failure to comply with these rules often results in being banned from the group.